dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

-# 🎮 SteamOS Switcher for Desktop/Laptop
+## 🎮 SteamOS Switcher for Desktop/Laptop

-### "Bringing the Seamless SteamOS Experience to Linux Distribution (arch-based distro)"
+## "Bringing the Seamless SteamOS Experience to any Linux Distribution (Arch-based)"

 ## 🌟 About the Project
-Hi!
-I'm Daniele,
+Hi, I'm Daniele, and I’m a hardcore gaming fanatic!
-I developed this project to bridge the gap between standard Linux installations and the specialized Steam Deck UI (Gamescope).

-When running Steam on handheld devices like the ROG Ally, Legion Go, or even standard PCs, users often face broken "Switch to Desktop" buttons or infinite update loops.
-This project provides a clean, professional-grade set of scripts that emulate the original SteamOS behavior, making the "Game Mode" experience fluid and reliable for everyone.
+If you love the Steam Deck gaming experience as much as I do, you’re in the right place.
+I developed this project to faithfully simulate the SteamOS ecosystem on standard desktops and laptops, bringing that seamless "console-like" feeling to a Linux machine.

 ## ✨ Key Features
-* **Seamless Session Switching:** Enables the "Switch to Desktop" button directly from the Steam Deck UI.
+* **Seamless Session Switching: No more clunky menus!
+This enables the "Switch to Desktop" button directly from a standalone gamescope-session, just like on a real Steam Deck.
+It takes you straight to your KDE Desktop without stopping at the login screen.

-* **Update System Emulation:** Correctly handles system update signals (Exit Code 7) to prevent UI errors.
-* **Professional Architecture:** Uses a "Master/Helper" structure in `/usr/local/bin` to ensure system integrity and avoid overwriting critical OS files.
-* **Handheld Ready:** Designed with handheld users in mind, ensuring compatibility with the Steam "Jupiter" ecosystem.
+* **Clean & Safe Architecture: I care about your OS!
+Instead of overwriting critical system files, I use a "Master/Helper" structure in /usr/local/bin.
+Everything is handled by transparent, easy-to-read Bash scripts, making it professional, safe, and keeping your system clutter-free.

+* **One-Click Return to Gaming Mode: I’ve included a handy desktop shortcut!
+You’ll find a "Return to Gaming Mode" icon right on your KDE desktop, so you can jump back into your library with just one click.

 ## 🚀 Quick Start
 Open your terminal and run the following commands: